 Who can stay in the desert for months at a time?
 Retirees, that’s who.
 Their numbers are growing as the Baby Boom population reaches retirement age.
 According to national media like the “New York Times” and “Forbes,” two main reasons fuel the growth of the RV retirement lifestyle:

-- a desire to capitalize on the freedom retirement brings from the fetters of highly structured careers, and
+- A desire to capitalize on the freedom retirement

-I decided to interview Mike to get an up-close glimpse into the RV retirement lifestyle.
+I decided to interview an acquaintance named Mike to get an up-close glimpse into the RV retirement lifestyle.
 He sold his house last year, bought a motor home, and hit the road with his wife.